-UPS employees ran drug trafficking ring for a decade, says authorities
+UPS employees ran drug trafficking ring for a decade, authorities say

-A group of United Parcel Service employees are accused of smuggling shipments of drugs and counterfeit vaping oils from Mexico and distributing the illicit products around the U.S. for at least a decade.
+A group of United Parcel Service (UPS) employees are accused of smuggling shipments of drugs and counterfeit vaping oils from Mexico and distributing the illicit products around the U.S. for at least a decade.

 Authorities arrested 11 people, including four UPS drivers and supervisors, in Tucson, Ariz., for their roles in the alleged smuggling ring, the Department of Homeland Security said.
-Authorities said the suspects moved thousands of pounds of marijuana and drugs into the U.S. from Mexico each week using the company's standard cardboard boxes, bypassing security measures.
+Investigators say the suspects moved thousands of pounds of marijuana and other drugs into the U.S. from Mexico each week using the company's standard cardboard boxes, bypassing security measures.

-Mario Barcelo, a 20-year UPS employee and dispatch supervisor -- was named the alleged ringleader of the operation.
+Mario Barcelo, a 20-year UPS employee and dispatch supervisor -- was named as the alleged ringleader of the operation.
 In a news release, the federal authorities said officials learned of the operation in 2017.
 Barcelo was arrested on Nov.
 13.

 Prosecutors said the 49-year-old used his position in the Tucson UPS distribution facility to ensure the drug shipments were loaded to the correct trucks and delivered to the intended destinations.
 Authorities in Tucson had been investigating Barcelo since 2009, The Washington Post reported.